mibur1/psy111/book/introduction/week_4/2_pandas.md

   name: python3
 ---

-# 4.1 Pandas
+# 4.2 Pandas

 Many kinds of real-world data are stored in a tabular format.
 This means two-dimensional tables structured into rows and columns, with each observation typically taking up a row and each column representing a single variable.

 The Pandas library is a popular Python library for dealing with tabular data.
-When importing any library you can chose an abbreviation for it.
-In principle, this can be anything you want (or none at all), however it usually makes sense to stick to the conventions:
+In comparison to numpy, pandas specifically limits us to two-dimensional tables, but we gain the flexibility of e.g. having variables of different types.

 ```{code-cell}
 import pandas as pd